dark-panda/webhookr/README.md

 * Clean up the stubs with FactoryGirl
 * Test with MRI 2.0

+### Versioning
+This library aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+Violations of this scheme should be reported as bugs.
+Specifically, if a minor or patch version is released that breaks backward compatibility, that version should be immediately yanked and/or a new version should be immediately released that restores compatibility.
+Breaking changes to the public API will only be introduced with new major versions.
+As a result of this policy, once this gem reaches a 1.0 release, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint](http://docs.rubygems.org/read/chapter/16#page74) with two digits of precision.
+For example:

+    spec.add_dependency 'webhookr', '~> 1.0'

+While this gem is currently a 0.x release, suggestion is to require the exact version that works for your code:

+    spec.add_dependency 'webhookr', '0.0.2'

 ### License

 webhookr is released under the [MIT license](http://www.opensource.org/licenses/MIT).